 - Exchange cash with someone

-You can send funds to anyone with an e-mail address, whether or not they have a PayPal account.
+You can send funds to anyone with an e-mail address, whether or not your recipient has a PayPal account.
 To receive the funds, though, the recipient must have a PayPal account associated with that e-mail address.
-Basic PayPal accounts are free, and many financial transactions are free as well, including all purchases from merchants that accept payments using PayPal [source: PayPal].
+Basic PayPal accounts are free, and all purchases made in the United States with the service are also free [source: PayPal].
+The company charges fees for sellers, international transactions, and sending money with a credit or debit card.

 In this article, we'll show you how to use PayPal, find out how the transactions are made, and learn something about the company's history.
 Let's start with how to sign up for your own PayPal account.